Sightseeing in Easter Island

 A row of Moai in Easter Island, image: kiakoetour.cl

-Administratively, the island depends on Valparaiso, Fifth Region of the country.
-Its geographical location, so far away from other inhabited islands, makes it one of the most isolated places on earth, not for nothing its ancient inhabitants called it Te pito o te henua (The Navel of the World).
-The volcanic origin of the island, made it an ideal quarry so that the primitive inhabitants built the almost 900 stone statues world-wide known as Moai, and the altars called Ahu.
+The name "Easter Island" originated in 1722 from the Dutch explorer Jakob Roggeveen, who arrived there on Easter Sunday and decided to name it in commemoration of the day.
+Administratively, the island is part of Valparaíso, the Fifth Region of the country.
+Its geographical location, so far from other inhabited islands, makes it one of the most isolated places on earth.
+It is not for nothing that its ancient inhabitants called it Te pito o te henua (The Navel of the World).
+The volcanic origin of the island made it an ideal quarry for the primitive inhabitants to build the nearly 900 stone statues world-wide known as Moai, and the altars called Ahu.

-As one of the most important tourist destinations in the country, there are cruise tours, charter and regular flights to Easter Island, but the most usual way travelers come here is through regular flights with the Chilean company LATAM Airlines from Santiago arriving at Mataveri Airport in Hanga Roa.
-Mataveri, whose translation into English would mean "pretty eyes", is considered the most remote airport in the world.
+As one of the most important tourist destinations in the country, Easter Island is accessible by cruise tours, charter, and regular flights.
+However, the most common way travelers arrive is through regular flights with the Chilean company LATAM Airlines from Santiago, landing at Mataveri Airport in Hanga Roa.
+Mataveri, which translates to "pretty eyes" in English, is considered the most remote airport in the world.

-Although so far the island does not have a commercial port protected from the climatic conditions, by far tourism in Easter Island is the most important activity, reason why the rest of the infrastructure to provide tourist services is of quality, from tourim agencies and restaurants even to Five- Star Hotels.
-The official languages are Spanish and Rapanui, the currency is the Chilean Peso.
+Although the island does not yet have a commercial port protected from the climatic conditions, tourism is by far the most important activity on Easter Island.
+As a result, the rest of the infrastructure to provide tourist services is of high quality, including tourism agencies, restaurants, and even Five-Star Hotels.
+The official languages are Rapanui and Spanish, and the currency is the Chilean Peso.

 Formation of the island: Easter Island was formed as a result of several volcanic eruptions.
-Rano Kau is the largest crater, one of the most beautiful and impressive natural scenery of the Polynesian island.
-It is a dormant volcano located in the southwest of Rapa Nui about five kilometers from the capital Hanga Roa.
+Rano Kau is the largest crater and one of the most beautiful and impressive natural landscapes on the Polynesian island.
+It is a dormant volcano located in the southwest of Rapa Nui, about five kilometers from the capital, Hanga Roa.

-Another of the important volcanoes is Rano Raraku, formed more than 300 thousand years ago.
-The rock formed by the surrounding lava mountain served as raw material to build the Moai, key pieces in the development of the Rapa Nui culture.
-Maunga Terevaka Volcano, the highest point of the island at 511 meters.
-The best place to appreciate the surrounding landscape in all its magnitude, it is advisable to choose a sunny day.
+Another important volcano is Rano Raraku, which was formed more than 300,000 years ago.
+The rock formed by the surrounding lava served as raw material for building the Moai, key pieces in the development of Rapa Nui culture.
+Maunga Terevaka Volcano is the highest point on the island at 511 meters.
+It is the best place to appreciate the surrounding landscape in all its magnitude; it is advisable to choose a sunny day.

-Poike Volcano, the oldest of Rapa Nui, since according to estimates it would have emerged from the seabed after two eruptions, the first one occurred about three million years ago and the second one about nine hundred thousand years ago.
+Poike Volcano is the oldest of Rapa Nui.
+According to estimates, it emerged from the seabed after two eruptions: the first occurred about three million years ago, and the second about nine hundred thousand years ago.
 Puna Pau is a small extinct volcano on Easter Island, approximately 7 kilometers from the town of Hanga Roa.
-It is interesting to know that the Pukao, a kind of hat made of reddish stone located on the head of the Moai are made with red slag extracted from the Puna Pau volcano.
-For more information, below is a list with the best tourist places and activities in Easter Island.
+It is interesting to note that the Pukao, a kind of hat made of reddish stone placed on the heads of the Moai, are made from red scoria extracted from the Puna Pau volcano.
+For more information, below is a list of the best tourist places and activities on Easter Island.

 Parque Nacional Rapa Nui (Rapa Nui National Park)